 Kodas and codas have done some very remarkable things.
 They can be found as stars of stage and screen, as public officials or as professional athletes, as musicians, as religious leaders, as educators, and much, much more.
 The Koda Spotlight section is meant to illuminate some of these accomplishments and contributions.

 These stories are meant to demonstrate that k/codas have existed in various times and places, in a myriad of career fields.
 They have come from diverse backgrounds and draw from varied language communities and belief systems.
 Despite the prominence of many of these figures, their stories are often obscured and hidden.
 Many kodas grow up not knowing about these important figures, unaware of the diversity of opportunity available to them.
 Our goal is to shine a light on these figures so that they might serve as role models to our community.

 This month we’re shining a Koda Spotlight on:

 Dr. Shirley Childress, known as the “Mother of Songs Sung”, worked tirelessly as an interpreter and advocate for the Deaf community.

 Shirley passed away on March 6, 2017 at the age of 69.
 With the many accomplishments she has achieved she is not only leaving behind a legacy of advocacy for the deaf community, but an imprint on the interpreting world.
-In her honor, the development office at Gallaudet University set up the Shirley Childress fund for interpreting students of color at Gallaudet.
-To give to this fund and to honor her work, visit the donation page.
+In her honor, the Dr. Shirley Childress Memorial Fund was established for interpreting students of color at Gallaudet University.
+To contribute to this fund and to honor her tremendous achievements and everlasting impact on both the deaf and interpreting communities, visit Gallaudet’s Office of Development donation page.